-Holiday Comment Public Holiday Where consultation falls on a public holiday, the consultation period shall be extended by the Easter Holiday (Good Friday and Easter Monday) number of public holiday days.
+Holiday Comment Public Holiday Where consultation falls on a public holiday, the consultation period shall be extended by the number of public holiday days.

+Easter Holiday (a period of seven (7) days commencing on Good Friday) Where consultation falls within this period, the number of days within this period shall be added onto the consultation period.
 Christmas and New Year (18 December to 8 January) Where consultation falls within this period, the number of days within this period shall be added onto the consultation period.

-The engagement period may also need to be amended when a specific stakeholder group needs to be reached and the engagement activities planned conflict with a holiday period that is specific to that stakeholder group (e.g. school holidays, Chinese New Year, etc.).
+The engagement period may also need to be amended when a specific stakeholder group needs to be reached and/or the engagement activities planned conflict with a holiday period that is specific to that stakeholder group (e.g. school holidays, Chinese New Year, etc.).